HighTechHarmony/StreamMonitor/README.md

 - Run the install.sh script: `./install.sh`
 - Do NOT load the inital mongodb data! (select 'n' when asked)
 - Do NOT overwrite your config.py file if you have made customizations (select 'n' when asked, then you can manually resolve differences referring to the newest config.py.example)
+- You may skip installing prequisites, but you will need to install composer and the mongoDB library driver (NOT THE DATABASE DATA)

 Besides that, it should be safe to accept all of the rest of the defaults unless, of course, you have made custom entries to the directory, name, user, etc. It should be safe to install the prerequisites again, which will ensure that you have any new ones associated with the latest version.
 Once the install is complete, you should be up and running!
 However, a reboot is recommended.

+note: If you are running ssh and the working directory is changed, you will need to manually update the apache ssl config file.